top of page

 You’re not alone!
 Autism is highly prevalent.
 According to the Canadian Medical Association Journal, around 1–2% of the Canadian population is autistic.

-Furthermore, boys and those assigned male at birth (AMAB) are more frequently diagnosed with autism than girls and those assigned female at birth (AFAB).
-This condition coexists with medical, mental, and other conditions
+Furthermore, boys and those assigned male at birth (AMAB) are more frequently diagnosed as autistic than girls and those assigned female at birth (AFAB).
+This neurotype coexists with medical, mental, and other conditions

-If you identify with the traits of autism, consider seeking support from a Canadian autism coach or therapist.
+If you identify as autistic, consider seeking support from a Canadian autism coach or therapist.

 What Is Autism?

-Autism is a chronic neurodevelopmental condition categorized as neurodivergence.
+Autism is a chronic neurodevelopmental difference categorized as neurodivergence.
 The “neuro” aspect refers to the nervous system, while the “developmental” aspect indicates its impact on growth and development.

-In simpler term, autism spectrum disorder (ASD) affects how a person interacts with the world.
+In simpler terms, autism affects how a person interacts with the world.

 Specifically, autism influences brain areas associated with perception, social interaction, emotion regulation, and the expression of thoughts and behaviors.

-Autistic individuals may encounter communication challenges, sensory processing issues, difficulties with socialization, and a preference for routine, among other characteristics.
+Autistic individuals may encounter communication challenges, sensory challenges, difficulties with socialization, and a preference for routine, among other characteristics.

-Due to the wide range of traits and their varying severity, ASD is described as a "spectrum."
+Due to the wide range of traits and their varying severity, autism is described as a "spectrum."

 Certain groups, including women, transgender individuals, BIPOC communities, and other marginalized populations, are particularly susceptible to being undiagnosed or misdiagnosed.